REVIEW: ALTITUDE OFF ROAD HIGHLANDER CAMPER TRAILER REVIEW

 I was impressed with the thought Altitude has put into the fridge slide for the optional 80L Waeco.
 In many camper trailers the kitchen and fridge slides are parallel, making access to both difficult, especially when cooking.
 The Altitude fridge drawer is on the vertical face inside the camper body and is hinged so the fridge simply pulls out and then rotates 45 degrees to lock in parallel to the trailer body, creating an L-shaped workspace.
 That’s clever thinking.
 All the gas and water lines are hard wired with no need for quick connects.
 To be really critical, there’s not a huge amount of bench space, but you will usually travel with folding tables anyway.

-Around the driver’s side the outside window flap turns into the ensuite awning with Velcro walls.
+Around the driver’s side the outside window flap turns into the ensuite awning with hook and loop walls.
 Opening the forward compartment reveals a very handy Aqua Cube Logic three-way gas/12/240V instantaneous hot water service complete with its own tap and a plug-in shower handset.
 This combines with a simple pole mount for a satisfying hot/cold shower when you need it.

 There is also a pull-out drawer that can be used to store all of your accessories and the twin 85L poly water tanks will keep you going for a fair stint.
 Again, simplicity is the key and Altitude has found the lock.